 Back in 2018, Facebook and Twitter announced that their advertising solutions would be made far more transparent in light of the Cambridge Analytica scandal and allegations of political interference in the UK and US.
 This led to the social media giants rolling out tools which allow users to view the ads businesses have been running on the platforms – regardless of whether they are the intended audience or not.

 How to view competitors’ ads on Facebook

-Not only does Facebook’s ad transparency feature enable you to view the ads that a page is currently running on Facebook, but it also includes those on Instagram and Messenger as well as its Audience Network (which is where ads appear on apps and news websites).
+Not only does Facebook’s ad transparency feature, Facebook Ads Library, enable you to view the ads that a page is currently running on Facebook, but it also includes those appearing on Instagram and Messenger as well as its Audience Network (which is where ads appear on apps and news websites).
 Here’s how to use it in four simple steps.

 - First, visit the Facebook page of the competitor whose adverts that you would like to view.